Announcements

 UN CIVIL SOCIETY CONFERENCE May 9-10, 2024 in Nairobi, Kenya

-In preparation for the Summit of the Future, Civil Society organizations and UN officials will gather at the UN compound in Nairobi, Kenya to discuss ways to accelerate the achievement of the Sustainable Development Goals, and to prepare for challenges that come with a rapidly changing environment, including the advance of technology.
-Organizations that cannot travel to Nairobi for the conference can organize events offsite.
-For more information check out the Conference Website
+In preparation for the Summit of the Future, scheduled to take place at UN HQ September Civil Society organizations and UN officials gathered at the UN compound in Nairobi, Kenya, to discuss ways to accelerate the achievement of the Sustainable Development Goals, and to prepare for challenges that come with a rapidly changing environment, including the advance of technology.
+Organizations that were not able travel to Nairobi for the conference had an opportunity to organize events offsite.
+More than 3,600 civil society representatives from 2,750 organizations, alongside approximately 400 delegates from 64 governments, seven intergovernmental organizations (IGOs), 37 UN entities, and over 100 media reporters participated.
+Notably, 70% of registered attendees were from Africa, with 40% representing youth aged 18 to 34, showcasing diverse community representation.
+Read the Co-Chairs' reflection on this important gathering.
+CTAUN will continue to share updates about preparations for the Summit of the Future.

 DID YOU KNOW....?
 The UN has a beautiful collection of gifts received from Member States and organizations.
 They are located throughout the building and on the UN grounds, and include paintings, fabrics and sculptures - the most famous may be the "twisted gun" greeting visitors at the entrance.
 We invite you to visit them on this VIRTUAL TOUR